Q: How quickly do floats ship? How does shipping work?

 Our floats ship from our partnering factory in northeast AR.
 All of our pipe floats are large enough that we only ship via truck freight (tractor trailer on skids or loosly packed if requiring a full truck or shipping container load).
 Local pick-up is available for those close enough to visit the plastics facility in AR.
 Prior arrangements are required, and due to an on-going shipping schedule, 2-3 business days are required to have orders prepared for in-person pick-up.
 Purchases are not able to be made at the factory, and customers are not allowed to enter the manufacturing floor.
 Customers who arrive at the plastics facility without prior arrangements will be turned away.

 INTERNATIONAL CUSTOMERS: We ship via truck freight to Canada and Mexico, but if you're located outside of North America, we only ship via ocean freight.
 We can ship internationally, but typically only have the ability to ship to ports that receive container ships.
 When shipping via sea freight, the cost that you pay through us is ONLY the cost to get the freight onto the boat and physically to the local dock.
 Your local port WILL have additional fees on top of our freight charge, and you WILL be responsible for your local importation taxes and fees before the freight is handed over at the final destination.
 We simply don't have a way to calculate or collect these fees, so we strongly recommend doing your own research concerning the local fees you will encounter when importing our products.
 Also, you will have to work with a customs broker to file customs documents prior to floats leaving the US.
 We do not include this service and you will be responsible for making such arrangements.
+International orders are subject to minimum order requirements.

 The cost of shipping varies enough from one location to another that we are not able to provide an automated shipping calculator on our site.
 SHIPPING IS NOT INCLUDED IN OUR PRICING.
 If shipping is required, contact us with your COMPLETE shipping address before making your purchase; we are not able to quote freight with just a zip code.
 We work with multiple freight companies and always shop for the best rate for you.
 A fair amount of work can go into obtaining freight quotes, especially for international customers, so please be reasonable with your requests.
 As the costs of shipping is constantly fluctuating, shipping quotes are typically only valid for a few days and extended shipping quotes are not available.